 Home values, on average, fell more than 23% from their peak following the economic crisis, Vieira said, but have since rebounded in most major markets.
 “The median home-sale price has risen constantly since,” he said.
 “This tends to knock out first-time homebuyers.”

-Despite the stubborn seller’s market, buyers can still take advantage of government-backed programs through lenders such as Fannie Mae, which has a fixed-rate program that offers down payments as low as 3% with no minimum borrower contribution.
-“Which means the down payment can come from a gift,” Vieira added.
+Despite the stubborn seller’s market, buyers can still take advantage of conforming and government-backed programs, which offer fixed-rate loans with down payments as low as 3% with no minimum borrower contribution.
+“This means the down payment can come from a gift,” Vieira added.

-AAA Northeast serves as a broker for low-rate mortgages through Fannie Mae and the Federal Housing Administration (FHA).
+AAA Northeast serves as a broker for low-rate mortgages.
 The company also offers a number of other mortgage products, including reverse mortgages, home equity loans and lines of credit.
+Regardless of where you might be in the process, AAA is happy to walk you through the best options.

 Learn more about how AAA can help you with your mortgage.